tperraton2025/aoc-2022-c/README.md

-#Advent of Code 2022 solutions in C.
+# Advent of Code 2022 solutions in C.
 To run :
-'cmake ./CMakeLists.txt'
+> cmake ./CMakeLists.txt
 then
-'make all'
+> make all
 then
-'make test'
+> make test